cedra-labs/cedra-projects/README.md

 - Tooling
 - Wallets
 ## _Instructions_
-Follow these steps to contribute a new project or update an existing one:
+Follow these steps to contribute a new project or update an existing one (or check a next video: https://youtu.be/O_826vHIR8k):
 1. Fork the Repository:
     - If you already have a fork of our repository, make sure to **sync it** with the latest changes.
 2. Create a New Branch.</br>